nnellans/ado-pipelines-guide/README.md

 variables:
 - name: 'varName1'
   value: 'value1'
-  readonly: boolean
+  readonly: boolean #optional, default is false
-- group: 'varGroupName' # use a variable group
+- group: 'varGroupName' #use a variable group
-- template: 'templateFile' # use a variable template
+- template: 'templateFile' #use a variable template
   parameters:
     param1: 'value1'
     param2: 'value2'
 ```
 - This is considered the full syntax allowing you all possible options
-- `readonly` is optional, the default is `false`

 ---